-Scenario 7: In 2007 and 2008, F is set equal to $max F{ABC}$, and in all subsequent years, F is set equal to F{OFL} .
+Scenario 7: In 2009 and 2010, F is set equal to max F{ABC} , and in all subsequent years, F is set equal to F{OFL} .
 (Rationale: This scenario determines whether a stock is approaching an overfished condition.)

-Results from scenarios 1-5 are presented in Table 1.20.
-Under all harvest policies except the F{OFL} policy, mean spawning biomass is projected to decrease in 2007 and then increase as 2004 year class begins to mature (Fig. 1.25).
-Plots of individual projection runs are highly variable (Fig. 1.26), and may provide a more realistic view of potential pollock abundance in the future.
+Results from scenarios 1-5 are presented in Table 1.21.
+Under all harvest policies mean spawning biomass is projected to be stable at low levels from 2008 to 2009, and then increase (Fig. 1.26).
+Plots of individual projection runs are highly variable (Fig. 1.27), and may provide a more realistic view of potential pollock abundance in the future.